Electroweak Vacuum Instability and Renormalized Vacuum Field Fluctuations in Friedmann-Lemaitre-Robertson-Walker Background: Electroweak vacuum instability in FLRW background

-Although the standard Higgs mass is the electroweak scale $\mathcal{O}\left(M_{\rm EW}\right)$, the Higgs field can phenomenologically acquire various effective masses from various couplings in the cosmological background.
-The non-minimal coupling $\xi \left( \mu \right) $ provides an extra contribution to the Higgs mass via the curvature $R$.
-Furthermore, if there are classical and coherent scalar fields to couple the Higgs field with $\lambda_{\phi S}$, the dynamical mass of the Higgs field can be generated by $\lambda_{\phi S}S^{2}$ where $S$ is the classical scalar field like the inflaton.
-In present paper, we consider the curvature mass $\xi \left( \mu \right) R $ and the dynamical mass $\lambda_{\phi S}S^{2}$.
+where the vacuum fluctuations of the Higgs, W/Z bosons and the top quark strongly depend on their masses.
+Especially, these backreaction effects of the W/Z bosons and top quark would become also crucial factors of the Higgs vacuum stability in the FLRW background.
+In this present paper, however, we focus on only the backreaction of the Higgs fluctuation and leaves detailed discussion of the Higgs vacuum stability with the backreaction of the SM particles for a forthcoming work.

-The magnitude relation of the effective mass $m^{2}_{\rm eff} \simeq \xi \left( \mu \right) R +\lambda_{\phi S}S^{2}$ and the renormalized Higgs vacuum fluctuations $\left< { \delta \phi }^{ 2 } \right>_{\rm ren} $ govern the destabilization of the Higgs effective potential in the curved background.
-If the Higgs effective potential is destabilized by the vacuum field fluctuations, the Higgs effective potential becomes negative, i.e. ${\partial V_{\rm eff}\left( \phi \right)} / { \partial \phi }\lesssim 0$, and therefore, the classical and coherent Higgs field $\phi\left(t\right)$ on the entire Universe rolls down to the Planck-scale true vacuum.
-In Section~\ref{sec:adiabatic}, Section~\ref{sec:non-adiabatic} and Section~\ref{sec:background}, we have considered the vacuum field fluctuations in the adiabatic, the non-adiabatic background or the varying scalar field background.
-By using the obtained results, we can obtain the stabilization or destabilization condition of the Higgs effective potential in the cosmological background.
+The Higgs field can cosmologically acquire various effective masses from various couplings.
+The non-minimal curvature coupling $\xi \left( \mu \right) $ provides an extra contribution to the Higgs field mass.
+Furthermore, if there are coherent scalar fields to couple the Higgs field with $\lambda_{\phi S}$, the dynamical mass of the Higgs field can be generated by the interaction $\lambda_{\phi S}S^{2}$ where $S$ is the Higgs-coupled scalar field.
+In this section, let us consider the curvature mass $\xi \left( \mu \right) R $ and the dynamical mass $\lambda_{\phi S}S^{2}$.
+The magnitude relation of the effective mass $m^{2}_{\rm eff} \simeq \xi \left( \mu \right) R +\lambda_{\phi S}S^{2}$ and the renormalized vacuum fluctuations of the Higgs field determine the stability of the effective Higgs potential.
+If the effective Higgs potential is destabilized by the vacuum field fluctuations, the Higgs effective potential becomes negative as ${\partial V_{\rm eff}\left( \phi \right)} / { \partial \phi }\lesssim 0$, and therefore, the coherent Higgs field $\phi\left(t\right)$ on the entire Universe rolls down to the Planck-scale true vacuum.